 To allow a clear view of your bowel it must be empty of faeces (poo).
-You may be given bowel preparation to take for this; please follow the instructions carefully and contact the endoscopy unit if you have any queries.
+You will have been given bowel preparation to take for this; please follow the instructions carefully and contact the endoscopy unit if you have any queries.